energywebfoundation/ew-did-registry/README.md

 ```
 * **Verification of issued claim and adding issuer to delegates**

-'verifyPublicClaim' check if the claim has the correct payload and
+'verifyPublicClaim' checks if the claim has the correct payload and
 also adds delegate to the smart contract
 ```typescript
   const verified = await userClaims.verifyPublicClaim(issuedToken);